bham-carpentries/python-fundamentals/_episodes/03-operators.md

 > {: .solution}
 {: .challenge}

-> ## Using operators in Python
->
-> Now you know how operators work, try to do the following:
-> 1. Create two variables, one a float and the other an integer
-> 2. Print the product of these
-> 3. What happens when you divide a float and an int?
-> 4. What happens when you divide two ints?
-> 5. Create a string variable and output various letters from it {: .challenge}

 > ## In-place Operators
 >
 > What is the value of `a` and `b` after the following code is executed?
 Try it by running this code yourself